 One of the more helpful tools for getting insight into your audience’s thoughts is Wordtracker’s Keyword Tool, It reveals high-performing keywords in minutes, which can help you understand your market, grow your business, and discover profitable new market niches.

 The Keyword Tool allows you to enter more than one search term at a time, and you’ll be provided with up to 10,000 keyword results based on the seed terms you search on.

 Feedback from our Customer Support team, shows that our customers sometimes have the temptation to cram all their seed words into a single search box to save time.
 The problem is, if you're searching for toy cars and other terms within your niche, then you decide to search for chameleons as well, your search results won't appear accurate, as they won't be focused on the one niche.

 By searching keywords that are not within the same niche, you’ll be costing yourself more time and effort as your results won’t display their actual performance within a miscellaneous keyword search list.

 That’s why it’s important to be aware of the seed words you’re listing - remember to make sure they are focused, closely related and within the same niche.
 Avoiding popular terms, for example iPad and less popular terms like furniture within the same list.

-Relevance within your niche - exclude from the off
+Relevance within your results - use the filters

 When searching in the tool, you need to specify your searches, as it’s easy to make the typical assumption that the Keyword Tool will understand the context (topic/product/service) of a keyword that you are searching for.
 For example, let's say we have someone writing about travel for a high end magazine.
 They're interested in what people search on around flights, but they're not writing for the budget end of the market.